Chart Color Schemes

 Yenda faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates of 12.3%, significantly lower than the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 9.8%, followed by graduate diplomas (1.9%) and postgraduate qualifications (0.6%).
-Trade and technical skills are prominent, with 40.1% of residents aged 15+ holding vocational credentials - advanced diplomas (7.1%) and certificates (33.0%).
+The area's university qualification rate is 12.3%, significantly lower than the NSW average of 32.2%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most prevalent at 9.8%, followed by graduate diplomas (1.9%) and postgraduate qualifications (0.6%).
+Vocational credentials are prominent, with 40.1% of residents aged 15+ holding such qualifications.

 Frequently Asked Questions - Education